Work, volunteering and mental illness

 • allowing you leave to attend appointments connected to your mental health.

-Have a look at the ‘WorkRights’ platform found in the useful contents section at the bottom of this page.
+Have a look at the ‘WorkRights’ platform found in the useful contacts section at the bottom of this page.
 This platform helps you to work out if you are eligible for reasonable adjustments at work.

 Useful contacts

-Advice – Benefits, employment & discrimination
+Advice – Benefits, employment and discrimination

 Citizens Advice